Georgetown County South Carolina assistance programs.

 Low Income Home Energy Assistance Program (LIHEAP) - This option is a federal government funded utility bill assistance program that provides emergency and non-emergency household energy and heating bill assistance, as well as aid for summer cooling bills.

 Career and educational supplies - Adults or students in Georgetown County can get the resources they need to either (1) go to school or (2) increase their job skills or find work.
 The Community Action Agency helps in various ways, including offering information on employment resources in South Carolina.

 Other services that may be available include Employment and Housing, General Emergency Assistance, and Youth Employment.
 The community action agency in Georgetown County is involved in fighting poverty and helping people overcome their hardships.

 Call the Waccamaw Economic Opportunity Council, Inc., which has an office in Georgetown SC, at (843) 234-4100.
 Or click here Waccamaw Economic Opportunity Council.

 Another leading non-profit is the Coastal/Anthuan Maybank Salvation Army .
 They have one major office in the area that supports the coastal region.
 A number of social services and emergency assistance is offered from volunteers and case managers.
 Some examples are below.

-Non-profit clothing banks and thrift stores can provide basic needs.
-Resource range from clothing to Christmas gifts, toys, and assistance.
-Some household items, such as low cost furniture, may be provided.
+Non-profit clothing banks, furniture banks and thrift stores can provide basic needs.
+Resource range from clothing to Christmas gifts, toys, and school supply items.
+Some household items, such as low cost or free furniture, may be provided.
 Other goods in the Georgetown County South Carolina region include personal hygiene items, school supplies, and professional clothes for interview.
-Read Georgetown clothing closets.
+Read Georgetown free furniture banks, school supplies and clothing closets.